ssquadteam/FancyPlugins/README.md

 > Read the [monorepo.md](docs/src/development-guidelines/monorepo.md) for more information about the monorepo.
 > Here is a blog article about why we use a monorepo: [why-monorepo.md](docs/src/blog/why-monorepo.md).

-Plugins:
+**Plugins:**
-- fancynpcs: create and manage fancy looking npcs ([old repository](https://github.com/FancyMcPlugins/FancyNpcs))
+- FancyNpcs: create and manage fancy looking npcs ([old repository](https://github.com/FancyMcPlugins/FancyNpcs))
-- fancyholograms (v2): create fancy looking holograms ([old repository](https://github.com/FancyMcPlugins/FancyHolograms))
+- FancyHolograms (v2): create fancy looking holograms ([old repository](https://github.com/FancyMcPlugins/FancyHolograms))
-- fancyholograms (v3): create fancy looking holograms
+- FancyHolograms (v3): create fancy looking holograms (work in progress)
-- fancyvisuals: plugin to customize all visual components of the game
+- FancyVisuals: plugin to customize all visual components of the game (work in progress)

-Libraries:
+**Libraries:**
-- common: common classes and utilities (FancyLib previously)
+- Common: common classes and utilities (FancyLib previously)
-- jdb: json database library (included in FancyLib previously)
+- JDB: json database library (included in FancyLib previously)
-- plugin-tests: testing library for plugins (included in FancyLib previously)
+- Plugin Tests: testing library for plugins (included in FancyLib previously)
-- packets: packet handling library (FancySitula previously)
+- Packets: packet handling library (FancySitula previously)

-Tools:
+**Tools:**
-- deployment: deploy plugins to platforms like modrinth
+- Deployment: deploy plugins to platforms like modrinth
-- quick-e2e: generate a quick end-to-end environment for testing
+- Quick E2E: generate a quick end-to-end environment for testing

-Docs: documentation for all plugins, libraries and tools.

 Future packages that are planned to be added to the monorepo:
 - fancywebsite: https://github.com/FancyMcPlugins/FancyWebsite
 - (fancymorphs: https://github.com/FancyMcPlugins/FancyMorphs)
-- modrinth-sdk: an SDK for the modrinth API (which then can be used in the deployment and quick-e2e tool)
 - minecraft-client: a lightweight Minecraft client for testing

 ## Usage